pmmp/ext-recursionguard/README.md

 ## Motivation
 Recursion errors can be difficult to debug because they cause PHP to crash without any stack trace when something overrides `zend_execute_ex`.
 Therefore, it's desirable to have this barf at a hard limit instead of segfaulting without apparent reason.

 However, the only way to do this before now was the `xdebug` extension, which causes huge performance degradation and as such is unsuitable for production.
 This extension keeps to the point, causing a hit of only 10% extra function call overhead, versus `xdebug`'s 2000+% overhead.
-This additional overhead becomes insignicant outside of synthetic benchmarks.
+This additional overhead becomes insignificant outside of synthetic benchmarks.